mit-satori/getting-started/satori-workload-manager-using-slurm.rst

 ```

 will create a series of jobs that runs one after another.
 Together with checkpointing this sort of
 approach can be used to run extended workloads in an largely automated manner.
-Slurm has many
+The Slurm `documentation <https://slurm.schedmd.com/documentation.html>`__ describes many
-feartures for managing sequences of jobs.
-Some more involved examples can be found `_here <https://hpc.nih.gov/docs/job_dependencies.html>`__.
+features for managing sequences of jobs.
+Some more involved examples can be found at the `NIH Biowulf <https://hpc.nih.gov/docs/job_dependencies.html>`__ site.